Українська

 The Ethnographic Museum of Horiun Culture in the village of Nova Sloboda opened in 2017 as a branch of the State Historical and Cultural Reserve in Putyvl.

-Presents a unique culture of Horiuns - a small ethnic group living in Putyvl region.
+The museum presents a unique culture of Horiuns - a small ethnic group living in Putyvl region.
 According to researchers, it is an autochthonous ancient Slavic population that has preserved its original culture, language and archaic features in everyday life.

 The open-air museum exhibition (skansen) recreates the estate of the Horiuns of the late XIX - early XX centuries.
 The interior of the house presents furniture, various household items, clothes, etc. Here and ancient icons, and embroidered towels, and a cradle, and a loom.
 In farm buildings - barns, barns, windmills - exhibited tools, other agricultural equipment.